What is Tartar & How to Remove It

 Tartar — or dental calculus as we refer to it in private practice — is a hard, cement-like buildup that forms on the surface of teeth.
 In a nutshell, all tartar is, is calcified plaque (teeth biofilm) that isn’t cleaned off regularly enough and starts to calcify.
 While you can easily brush away plaque, teeth with tartar on them aren’t something you can clean at home.
 Figuring out how to remove tartar can be challenging since the calcified deposits are next to your delicate gum tissues or even as far down as the roots of your teeth.

-Whenever you’re talking about plaque, teeth and gums are extremely sensitive to the bacterial-loaded biofilm.
+Whenever you’re talking about dental plaque, teeth and gums are extremely sensitive to the bacterial-loaded biofilm.
 It’s no different when it comes to tartar.
 The only difference is that with dental calculus, you can’t brush it off your teeth.
-Instead, the rock-like buildup harbors more bacteria and compounds the oral infection.
+Instead, the rock-like buildup harbors more bacteria in your mouth and compounds the oral infection.

-Dental calculus can lead to a cyclic infection that ultimately results in tooth mobility and loss.
-While plaque-induced gingivitis is reversible with improved home care after a couple of weeks, tartar buildup is more of a “permanent” problem unless you have it professionally removed by your dental provider.
+Plaque and tartar can lead to a cyclic infection that ultimately results in gum disease, tooth mobility, and loss.
+While dental plaque-induced gingivitis is reversible with improved home care after a couple of weeks, tartar buildup is more of a “permanent” problem unless you have it professionally removed by your dental provider.

 Plaque Vs. Tartar